zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Mary: No, be my guest.
 We’ve just moved to the neig hborhood and we love having a playground around the corner.

-Patrick: It’s nice, isn’t it, to be able to bring t he kids here to get some exercise and to burn off some energy?
+Patrick: It’s nice, isn’t it, to be able to bring the kids here to get some exercise and to burn off some energy?

 Mary: Definitely.
 I’m watching my daughter on that spring rider.
 It’s her favorite.
 Is that your son on the slide?